HINTS OF BLESSEDNESS: REFLECTIONS FROM BODHI SEEDS RETREAT 2018 AND THE BEGINNING OF IMMEASURABLE SCHOOL.

 LAST WORDS FROM JAIME, DIRECTOR.

 I feel a quiet sense of celebration.
 This marks three years of rich explorations.
 A number of the young participants have become active teachers and facilitators themselves, offering ecology education/activist programmes, wilderness explorations, ripplings into politics, schools, and business.
 Circles in circles, elders helping youngers, youngers inspiring elders, humans reconnecting with nature, nature reminding humans.
-As one door closes another opens; for now our time at Wangapeka Education Centre has come to a pause, and we are growing out into the world.
+With appreciation for Wangapeka it is time now to grow out into the world.

-Bodhi Seeds becomes an Immeasurable school of Wisdom and Compassion...
+Bodhi Seeds sprout into an Immeasurable school of Wisdom and Compassion, a three year school beginning in 2019.

 Who are we?